daniellabrador/codecademy-redux-matching_memory/README.md

 # **Matching Memory**

-Matching Memory does something.
-This app is a [Codecademy](https://www.codecademy.com/learn/react-101) project intended to enhance my skills on the use of JavaScript skills.
+Matching Memory is a card-matching game powered by React and Redux.
+This app is a [Codecademy](https://www.codecademy.com/learn/react-101) project intended to enhance my skills on the use of React Redux library.

 ## Table of Contents